August 14th, 2020 | The Days of Greatness.

 But then, during the day, things are starting to get better and better.
 By the evening, all my life energy is back, I get plenty of new ideas (and some of them are really good ones!), and I usually embark on a rollercoaster of new projects or quickly go down the to-do list with the projects that were already lined up before.
 And that’s how it goes: the days of greatness always start from pain for me.

 How Creativity Is Born.

-So, do you need to get into a painful state of mind, and completely reset your brain to actually start producing creative content?
+So, do you need to get into a painful state of mind, and completely reset your brain to start producing creative content?
 I searched through the literature to check if other people experience the same problem.
-This phenomenon is not reported in the research literature though—or at least, I didn’t find any mentions about this.
+This phenomenon is not reported in the research literature though—or at least, I didn’t find any mentions of this.

 Can We Measure Creativity?

 I conducted some studies on creativity ten years ago as an undergraduate student in Psychology (specialising in Psychometrics) Namely, together with my Master’s thesis advisor, we tried to standardize a test that he had designed.
 The test aimed to measure so-called divergent intelligence, in other words, creativity.
 It was supposed to be some parallel to the Raven’s Progressive Matrices test that measures a so-called fluid intelligence, also known as, IQ.
 Namely, similarly to Raven’s test, it was based on just one language-neutral task based on visual information.

 The subject was given a set of 25 weird shapes and asked to classify these shapes into as many classes as possible within ten minutes.
 The subject had to use creativity to come up with new classes by themselves.
 The classes could not be repetitive—for example, classes such as “an object with three sharp edges” and “an object with four sharp edges” would be counted as just one.